 RTM/Moblie Homes and Buildings

 New RTM’s from outside the Municipality shall be inspected by the authority having jurisdiction of that area and a copy of the building inspection report shall be provided to the Municipality of Oakland-Wawanesa Development Officer.
-Where there is no such authority the inspection shall be carried out by the municipal building inspector.
-The inspection fees of $55.00/hr rate plus travel expenses as per fee by-law, shall be at the expense of the applicant.
 Permit application and fees will be required for work done on the permanent site.
 Applicant requires an occupancy permit.
 Used buildings from outside the Municipality shall be inspected by the authority having jurisdiction of that area and a copy of the building inspection report and moving permit application shall be provided to the Municipality of Oakland-Wawanesa Development Officer.
 Where there is no such authority the inspection shall be carried out by the municipal building inspector.
 Permit application and fees will be required for work done on the permanent site.
+For information please contact the Municipal office at 204-824-2666.

 Failure To Obtain Permit